vacabun/uwb-simulation-system/README.md

 # uwb_sim
-uwb simulation on ROS2 Humble and Gazebo Garden.
+UWB Simulation on ROS2 Humble and Gazebo Garden.

-## Ho to Use
+## How to Use

 ### 1 Gazebo Plugin

-Inset the plugin `gz-sim-odometry-publisher-system` in gazebo model SDF file.
+Insert the plugin `gz-sim-odometry-publisher-system` in gazebo model SDF file.

 ```
 <sdf version='1.9'>